johntruman/welding_controller/README.md

 <h3>Optional Safety Switches</h3>
 <b>Emergency Switch/E-stop</b><br>
 Provides a way to halt the machine in a panic.
 Connect between D2 and ground of the Arduino Nano.
-Switch must be <i>NORMALLY OPEN</i>.
+Switch must be <i>NORMALLY OPEN.
+The Estop IO pin (D2) is active when pulled to GND.</i>
+<br>
 <b>Limit switches/Endstops</b><br>
-Adding a microswitch switches to the limit the carriage travel within a safe range.
-Connect the switches in parallel between D9 and ground, in <i>NORMALLY OPEN</i> position.
+Limits the carriage travel within a safe range.
+Install microswitches at either end of the rails.
+Wire each switch between D9 and ground, in <i>NORMALLY OPEN</i> position.
-<br>
+Inductive proximity sensors may also be used.
+The limit switch IO pin (D9) is actived when pulled to GRD.<br>

 <h3>Changing the direction of travel</h3>
 If the direction of travel is the opposite of what is on the LCD, it can be changed easily.